TJBNS/fake100percent/README.md

 **Requirements**

 + Windows 10 operating system
-+ Extract the .zip (WinRar)
++ Extract the .zip

 **Usage**

+1. Download and extract it

-1. Run Traymond.exe
+2. Run Traymond.exe

-2. Run 100percent.exe
+3. Run 100percent.exe

-3. Do Win+Shift+Z on the 100percent.exe
+4. Do Win+Shift+Z on the 100percent.exe

-4. Check system tray for icon if it isnt in bottom right
+5. Check system tray for icon if it isnt in bottom right

-5. Move real percentage into system tray
+6. Move real percentage into system tray